TakamichiOsumi/Math-Expression-Parser/README.md

 | start_logical_mathexpr_parse | Parse math expression that contains logical operators |
 | start_mathexpr_parse | Parse arithmetic expression |

+All of those functions return true if those parse processings are successful.
+Otherwise, return false.
+Users who want to parse a string that may match any of them should call `start_mathexpr_parse`, `start_ineq_mathexpr_parse` and `start_mathexpr_parse` in order.
+When one of the consecutive functions calls returns true, the input string is the corresponding math expression.

 ## How to build and test

 ```console